jina-ai/finetuner/docs/advanced-topics/linear-probe.md

 ## Summary

-If you want to achieve efficient fine-tuning without training the entire model, tuning a Linear Probe could be a good solution.
+If you want to achieve efficient fine-tuning without retraining the entire model, tuning a Linear Probe could be a good solution.
-Keep in mind that whenever you use `freeze=True`, always set the `output_dim`.
+Keep in mind that whenever you use `freeze=True`, always set `output_dim`.
 Otherwise, nothing can be tuned since all layers are frozen.